cosmos/ibc-go/docs/docs/01-ibc/03-apps/02-ibcmodule.md

 Briefly, a successful packet flow works as follows:

-1. module A sends a packet through the IBC module
+1. Module A sends a packet through the IBC module
-2. the packet is received by module B
+2. The packet is received by module B
-3. if module B writes an acknowledgement of the packet then module A will process the acknowledgement
+3. If module B writes an acknowledgement of the packet then module A will process the acknowledgement
-4. if the packet is not successfully received before the timeout, then module A processes the packet's timeout.
+4. If the packet is not successfully received before the timeout, then module A processes the packet's timeout.

 ### Sending packets